nrepl/spec.nrepl.org/spec.md

 the nREPL protocol did not have a `completions` operation, and so some clients sent Clojure code to calculate completions and parsed the `value` reply to determine what to display to the user.
-However, this is not an ideal solution; it creates incompatibilities across languages and puts server code in the client.
+However, this is discouraged as it creates incompatibilities across languages and puts functionality that belongs to the server in the client.

-Rather than sending code across the wire for an op, you may propose a draft extension to the nREPL protocol so that clients can standardize on it instead.
+Rather than sending code across the wire for an op, implementers may propose a draft extension to the nREPL protocol so that clients can standardize on it instead.
 Future versions of this document may link to a list of proposed extensions.

 [1]: https://www.oilshell.org/blog/2022/02/diagrams.html
 [2]: https://langserver.org